Frigidaire FRSS2623AS Ice Maker Not Working: Complete Troubleshooting and Repair Guide

 Quick Setup Checklist for New FRSS2623AS Units

-If you’ve just installed a new FRSS2623AS or recently connected it after delivery, several common setup mistakes prevent ice production.
-Follow this checklist before assuming your ice maker is defective:
+If you’ve just installed a new FRSS2623AS or recently connected it after delivery, it’s crucial to check for some common setup errors that might be hindering ice production.
+Here’s a checklist to follow before assuming your ice maker is defective:

-- Wait 24-48 Hours Minimum: This is not a suggestion—it’s a requirement.
-The FRSS2623AS freezer must reach operating temperature (0°F or below), and the ice maker fill cycle must complete multiple times before ice production begins.
-During the first 24 hours, you’ll notice water filling the ice maker bucket and refreezing.
-This is normal.
-Many customers report “no ice” within the first 12 hours and panic unnecessarily.
-Set a calendar reminder for 48 hours after installation before troubleshooting further.
+- Wait 24-48 Hours Minimum: This isn’t just a suggestion—it’s necessary.
+The FRSS2623AS freezer needs to reach the right operating temperature (0°F or below), and the ice maker fill cycle must complete several times before ice production can begin.
+During the first 24 hours, you’ll see water filling the ice maker bucket and refreezing, which is completely normal.
+Many folks panic after just 12 hours, thinking there’s an issue.
+So, set a reminder for 48 hours post-installation before troubleshooting further.

-- Verify the Arm Control is Down: The FRSS2623AS features a manual bail arm (also called the ejector arm) located inside the ice bucket.
-This arm must be in the DOWN position to enable ice making.
-If raised upward, it signals the ice maker to stop production.
-Locate this arm and confirm it points downward.
-The arm should move freely when depressed.
+- Verify the Arm Control is Down: Inside the ice bucket of the FRSS2623AS is a manual bail arm (also known as the ejector arm).
+This arm must be in the DOWN position for the ice maker to function.
+If it’s raised, the ice maker will stop production.
+Take a moment to locate this arm and ensure it’s pointing downward.
+It should move freely when pressed down.

-- Confirm Water Line Connection: The FRSS2623AS requires a dedicated cold water supply line connected to the inlet valve on the back of the refrigerator.
-Open the cabinet beneath the sink where your water line connects.
-Verify:
+- Confirm Water Line Connection: The FRSS2623AS requires a dedicated cold water supply line connected to the inlet valve at the back of the refrigerator.
+Check under the sink where your water line connects and verify:

-- The water supply valve is turned ON (valve handle should align with the water line direction)
+- The water supply valve is turned ON (the valve handle should align with the water line direction).

-- The plastic or copper water line is fully connected to both the wall outlet and the refrigerator inlet valve
+- The plastic or copper water line is securely connected to both the wall outlet and the refrigerator inlet valve.

-- No kinks or pinches in the water line exist
+- There are no kinks or pinches in the water line.

-- The line is not frozen (in cold climates, inspect for ice blockage)
+- The line isn’t frozen (especially in colder climates, check for ice blockage).

 - Check Freezer Temperature: Open the FRSS2623AS freezer door and place an accurate thermometer inside.
 Close the door and wait 30 minutes.
-The temperature must read 16°F (-9°C) or colder for the ice maker to function.
-If warmer than this, the freezer has a temperature regulation problem separate from the ice maker itself.
-Refer to the compressor and evaporator diagnostics sections below.
+The temperature must read 16°F (-9°C) or colder for the ice maker to operate.
+If it’s warmer, there’s a temperature regulation issue that’s separate from the ice maker itself, and you may need to refer to the compressor and evaporator diagnostics sections below.

 - Inspect the Water Filter: The FRSS2623AS has an internal water filtration system.
-A clogged or poorly installed filter restricts water flow to the ice maker.
-Locate the filter cartridge (typically found inside the refrigerator compartment, upper right corner) and verify it’s inserted fully until it clicks.
-If the filter is new or hasn’t been changed in over 6 months, replace it with an authentic Frigidaire replacement.
+A clogged or improperly installed filter can restrict water flow to the ice maker.
+Find the filter cartridge (usually in the upper right corner inside the refrigerator compartment) and ensure it’s fully inserted until you hear a click.
+If the filter is new or hasn’t been changed in over 6 months, it’s wise to replace it with an authentic Frigidaire replacement.

-If all five checklist items pass and you still have no ice after 48 hours, proceed to the diagnostic sections below.
+If you checked all five items above and still have no ice after 48 hours, let’s dive into the diagnostics below.

 ⚠️ Safety Warning for FRSS2623AS Repair Work

-ELECTRICAL HAZARD: Before performing any internal repairs on your FRSS2623AS, unplug the refrigerator from the wall outlet.
+ELECTRICAL HAZARD: Before conducting any internal repairs on your FRSS2623AS, unplug it from the wall outlet.
 The ice maker module, inlet valve solenoid, and associated wiring operate on 120 volts AC.
-Contact with live components can cause serious injury or death.
-Do not attempt repairs while the unit is powered.
+Contact with live components can lead to severe injury or death.
+Always ensure the unit is powered off before starting any repairs.

-WATER DAMAGE HAZARD: When disconnecting water lines or removing components, water will spill.
-Place towels underneath connection points and have a bucket ready.
-Improper reconnection can cause leaks that damage cabinets and flooring.
+WATER DAMAGE HAZARD: Be prepared for spills when disconnecting water lines or removing components.
+Place towels underneath connection points and keep a bucket handy.
+Improper reconnections could lead to leaks that damage your cabinets and flooring.

-REFRIGERANT HAZARD: Do NOT attempt to service the compressor, condenser, or sealed refrigerant lines.
-These components require EPA-certified technician certification to handle refrigerant safely.
-Releasing refrigerant into the atmosphere is illegal and environmentally harmful.
+REFRIGERANT HAZARD: Avoid attempting to service the compressor, condenser, or sealed refrigerant lines.
+These components require EPA-certified technician certification to manage refrigerants safely.
+Releasing refrigerant into the atmosphere is illegal and harmful to the environment.

 Diagnosing Ice Maker Not Making Ice on the FRSS2623AS